starling021/Phishing-API/README.md

 5) Use SSL and a Domain for the Hosted API

+6) Optionally run Responder and BeEF in a screen session and import the crontab file

 # 1) To Use the API for Capturing Credentials from Fake Sites :